Asymptotically conical Ricci flat K\"ahler metrics on $\mathbb{C}^2$ with cone singularities along a complex curve: Linear analysis

 \end{proof}

-\begin{remark} In fact we have proved that if $u$ is locally in $C^{2, \alpha}$ and $\| u \|_{0, \delta}$ is finite, then $u \in C^{2, \alpha}_{\delta}$ and the above estimate holds. \end{remark}
+\begin{remark} In fact we have proved that if $u$ is locally in $C^{2, \alpha}$, $\triangle u \in C^{\alpha}_{\delta -2}$ and $\| u \|_{0, \delta}$ is finite, then $u \in C^{2, \alpha}_{\delta}$ and the above estimate holds. \end{remark}

 Our next goal is to bound $\|u\|_{0, \delta}$ in terms of $\|f\|_{\alpha, \delta - 2}$.
-It turns out that this is true, except when $\delta$ belongs to the discrete set of 'Indicial Roots'.
-In order to explain what is this set we digress a little and discuss some basics of spectral theory for $\triangle_{\overline{g}}$, the laplacian of the singular metric on the 3-sphere.
+It turns out that this is true, except when $\delta$ belongs to the discrete set of `Indicial Roots'.
+In order to explain what is this set we digress a little and discuss some basics of spectral theory for $\triangle_{\overline{g}}$, the Laplacian of the singular metric on the 3-sphere.
+We invoke the compact embedding of $L^2_1$ in $L^2$ and the spectral theorem, our arguments are quite standard -see Section 0.6 in \cite{GriffithsHarris}-.